jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 <a class="anchor" name="previous-energy-use"></a>
 ## Previous energy use

-It is important for us to record data on energy use so that we can measure the impact of our surveys.
+It is very important for us to record data on energy use so that we can measure whether energy is being saved, and how much.
 We want to compare your energy use before the survey with it afterwards.
 To do this, we ask you to find out your total energy use for the year before your survey.
 One year after your survey, we will contact you again to ask you to calculate the same figures for comparison.

 For the pre-survey use figures, please retrieve energy bills (electricity, gas and possibly solid fuel) for the year period before your survey, or as close as